Casino: Gambling in casinos

 Most jurisdictions worldwide have a minimum gambling age of 18 to 21.

 Customers gamble by playing games of chance, in some cases with an element of skill, such as craps, roulette, baccarat, blackjack, and video poker.
 Most games have mathematically determined odds that ensure the house has at all times an advantage over the players.
 This can be expressed more precisely by the notion of expected value, which is uniformly negative (from the player's perspective).
 This advantage is called the house edge.
 In games such as poker where players play against each other, the house takes a commission called the rake.
 Casinos sometimes give out complimentary items or comps to gamblers.

 Payout is the percentage of funds ("winnings") returned to players.

-Casinos in the United States say that a player staking money won from the casino is playing with the house's money.

-Video Lottery Machines (slot machines) have become one of the most popular forms of gambling in casinos.
+Video lottery machines (slot machines) have become one of the most popular forms of gambling in casinos.
 As of 2011 investigative reports have started calling into question whether the modern-day slot-machine is addictive.

 Design

-Casino design—regarded as a psychological exercise—is an intricate process that involves optimising floor plan, décor and atmospherics to encourage gambling.

 Factors influencing gambling tendencies include sound, odour and lighting.
 Natasha Dow Schüll, an anthropologist at the Massachusetts Institute of Technology, highlights the decision of the audio directors at Silicon Gaming to make its slot machines resonate in "the universally pleasant tone of C, sampling existing casino soundscapes to create a sound that would please but not clash".

 Alan Hirsch, founder of the Smell & Taste Treatment and Research Foundation in Chicago, studied the impact of certain scents on gamblers, discerning that a pleasant albeit unidentifiable odor released by Las Vegas slot machines generated about 50% more in daily revenue.
 He suggested that the scent acted as an aphrodisiac, causing a more aggressive form of gambling.